popolo-project/popolo-spec/appendices/terms.md

 # Organization

 * Schema.org adds a new property for each identifier scheme, e.g. `duns`, `globalLocationNumber`, `taxID` and `vatID`, and each classification scheme, e.g. `isicV4` and `naics`.
+* In PML Schema, organizational hierarchies can have a maximum depth of five.

 <div class='table-responsive'>
   <table class='table table-striped table-hover table-condensed'>